equinor/radix-web-console/README.md

 ## Contributing

 When a new pull request is about to be created, or a feature is complete, the `version` in `package.json` should be upped.
-For minor changes use:
+For small changes and fixes, use:

-    npm --no-git-tag-version version patch
+    npm version patch

-For major changes:
+For new features that do not change URLs:

     npm version minor

+For major UI changes, or any URL changes:

+    npm version major

 ## Folder structure